 Some clubs also offer special weekday-only or weekend-only membership plans.
 In some markets, there are special membership provisions for retired or active-duty military and first responders.
 Some also offer “friends’n’family” programs.
 Franchise owners and operators choose the plans that best fit the members in their respective marketplace.

-There are more than 165 Freedom Boat Clubs throughout North America, and many different types of membership plans available — so, when someone asks what it costs to join Freedom Boat Club, the answer will vary, depending on location.
+There are hundreds of Freedom Boat Clubs throughout North America, and many different types of membership plans available — so, when someone asks what it costs to join Freedom Boat Club, the answer will vary, depending on location.
 This is why we cannot list all the one-time fee or monthly plan options for every club online, nor publish a standardized membership rate card.

 The membership executive in each local market knows all the available membership plans and associated costs, and will happily answer all your questions.